nicolas-van/widget.js/docs/index.rst

 widget.js Documentation
 ======================

-This is the documentation of widget.js_, the lightweight javascript widget framework.
+This is the documentation of widget.js_, the lightweight JavaScript widget framework.

 .. _widget.js: https://github.com/nicolas-van/widget.js